python-poetry/poetry/docs/docs/cli.md

 ## version

-This command bumps the version of the project and writes the new version back to `pyproject.toml`
+This command shows the current version of the project or bumps the version of the project and writes the new version back to `pyproject.toml` if a valid bump rule is provided.

 The new version should ideally be a valid semver string or a valid bump rule:
 `patch`, `minor`, `major`, `prepatch`, `preminor`, `premajor`, `prerelease`.